pivorodrigues/devopstips/rancher-notes.md

     - **SSH Configuration (Client)**

       - Use `--ssh-agent-auth` if your key has a passphrase

+    - **Creating the Cluster Configuration File**

+      - Minimal RKE Configuration

+      ```
+        nodes:
+          - address: 192.168.100.101
+          user: ubuntu
+          role:
+            - controlplane
+            - etcd
+            - worker
+      ```

+    - **Generating the Config**

+      - Use "rke config"

+      - Answer questions

+      - Customize the config